 Tidal levels occur on a cyclical basis as a result of the interaction of the gravitational forces of the sun and moon and are highly predictable.
 However, water level variations can also be caused by a combination of climatic factors.
 Changes in atmospheric pressure and strong winds can combine to produce water levels different to those predicted by astronomical forcing; these variations are known as 'Storm Surges'.
 It is positive surges which tend to have the greatest effect with respect to coastal flood and erosion risk management, due to water levels increasing to unpredictable levels.
-Combinations of 'Storm Surge' and tidal levels can cause Extreme Water Levels, the magnitude of which is described by a Return Period.
+Combinations of 'Storm Surge' and tidal levels can cause Extreme Water Levels, the magnitude of which described by a Return Period.
 Return Periods relate the annual probability of occurrence to a frequency; e.g. 1 in 100 years, the level which will occur, on average, once in a hundred years.
-It should be noted that the definition 'Storm Surge' is often interpreted as having a sudden occurrence; however 'Storm Surges' generally exhibit a progressive increase to their peak level over several hours.
-An example of a 'Storm Surge' occurring in the local area is the event of 1953 in Kings Lynn, where a positive surge of nearly 3 metres was registered (SMP2, 2010).
+It should be noted that the definition 'Storm Surge' is often interpreted as having a sudden occurrence; however, 'Storm Surge' occurring in the local area is the event of 1953 in Kings Lynn, where a positive surge of nearly 3 metres was registered (SMP2, 2010).